-(g) Manufacturers of ship earth station transmitters intended for use in the INMARSAT space segment must comply with the verification procedures given in part 2 of this chapter.
-Such equipment must be verified in accordance with the technical requirements provided by INMARSAT and must be type approved by INMARSAT for use in the INMARSAT space segment.
-The ship earth station input/output parameters, the data obtained when the equipment is integrated in system configuration and the pertinent method of test procedures that are used for type approval of the station model which are essential for the compatible operation of that station in the INMARSAT space segment must be disclosed by the manufacturer upon request of the FCC.
+(g) Manufacturers of ship earth station transmitters intended for use in the GMDSS mobile satellite space segment must comply with the verification procedures given in part 2 of this chapter.
+Such equipment must be verified in accordance with the technical requirements provided by manufacturer and must be type approved by the manufacturer for use in the GMDSS mobile satellite space segment.
+The ship earth station input/output parameters, the data obtained when the equipment is integrated in system configuration and the pertinent method of test procedures that are used for type approval of the station model which are essential for the compatible operation of that station in the GMDSS mobile satellite space segment must be disclosed by the manufacturer upon request of the FCC.
 Witnessing of the type approval tests and the disclosure of the ship earth station equipment design or any other information of a proprietary nature will be at the discretion of the ship earth station manufacturer.